ConsejoInfUMA/Aya/README.md

 ## Installation

-To clone and run the bot you will need [Git](https://git-scm.com) and [.NET Core 3.1](https://docs.microsoft.com/es-es/dotnet/core/install/windows?tabs=netcore31) instalado.
+To clone and run the bot you will need [Git](https://git-scm.com) and [.NET Core 3.1](https://docs.microsoft.com/es-es/dotnet/core/install/windows?tabs=netcore31) installed.

 You can do it by running the following commands in a terminal:
 ```sh